 Whether almond, hemp or hazelnut, nut ‘milks‘ are here to stay.
-What was once a vegan-only trend for those in search of non-dairy solutions to their lactose-indifferent ways, nut milks like Pressed Juicery’s Spiced Almond and this homemade version of hemp milk are so delicious, people on diets of every shape and size are getting hip to these delicious, nutritious drinks.
+What was once a vegan-only trend for those in search of non-dairy solutions to their lactose-indifferent ways, nut milks like Pressed Juicery’s classic vanilla almond and this homemade version of homemade hemp milk are so delicious, people on diets of every shape and size now love these delicious, nutritious drinks.

 Hemp is a quick nut milk to make because, unlike almond, it doesn’t need to be soaked overnight.
 Hemp seeds (hulled hemp nuts) are a great source of omega-3 fatty acids, protein, all 10 essential amino acids, calcium, potassium, phosphorous, vitamin A and magnesium.
 Drink it on it’s own or, at Angelica’s suggestion, add a little matcha tea for a healthy pick-me-up or a good sprinkling of chia seeds to create an incredible breakfast pudding.